3DiVi/nuitrack-sdk/doc/Unity_AR_Football.md

-# Creating an AR Football Game using Nuitrack and ARCore
+# Creating an AR Football Game using Nuitrack and ARCore/ARKit

-In this tutorial you'll learn how to create an interesting multiplayer game using **ARCore*** and **Nuitrack** - we are excited to present you **AR Football**!
+In this tutorial you'll learn how to create an interesting multiplayer game using **ARCore** (for Android) or **ARKit** (for iOS) and **Nuitrack** - we are excited to present you **AR Football**!
 At least two players are needed for this game (the more the better).
-One player - "a striker" - points his Android device's camera at any surface and after that a grid appears on suitable surfaces that you can use to place an ARCore object, which is the goal with a goalkeeper.
+One player - "a striker" - points his Android device's camera at any surface and after that a grid appears on suitable surfaces that you can use to place an AR object, which is the goal with a goalkeeper.
 The striker's goal is to throw the ball and beat the goalkeeper.
 In turn, the other player - "the goalkeeper" - should catch the ball.
 The goalkeeper sees the goal on the TV screen or monitor.
 Several players can play as strikers.
 Nuitrack tracks the movement of players, the data is synchronized and sent via Wi-Fi network.

 You can find the finished project in **Nuitrack SDK**: **Unity 3D → NuitrackSDK.unitypackage → Tutorials → AR Football**